 NMIMS Announces NMIMS-NPAT 2020

+Applying to NMIMS-NPAT is a straightforward process and can be done within minutes.
+Follow these five simple steps

-* Go to the website npat.in * Click on Apply Now and create an account
+• Go to the website npat.in • Click on Apply Now & create an account

-* Complete the form and submit * Pay the application fee and complete the process
+• Complete the form & submit • Pay the application fee and complete the process

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)